Lady Vengeance: Plot

 Mr. Baek wakes up tied to a chair in an abandoned schoolhouse.
 On his cell phone strap, Geum-ja discovers the orange marble from Won-mo's crime scene, which had been taken as a trophy, and is horrified to see other children's trinkets also on the strap.
 After shooting him in both feet, she discovers snuff tapes in his apartment of the other children he had murdered.
 He had not been part of a ransoming racket; he would kidnap and murder a child from each school he worked at because he found them annoying.
 After killing each one, he would fake a ransom call to the parents, collect the money, and move on to a different school.

 Sickened that four more children died because Geum-ja did not turn in the real killer 13 years ago, Geum-ja and the original case detective contact the parents and relatives of the missing children and they meet at the school.
 After watching each tape, the group decides to murder Mr. Baek together.
 They take turns beating, mutilating and torturing him until he is dead, then take a group photo, ensuring that none of them can turn in the others without implicating themselves.
 They then bury the corpse outside.

-Geum-ja, the detective, and the relatives all converge at Geum-ja's bakery.
-Afterward, she sees the ghost of the murdered child who then transforms into his grown self (the age that he would have been if he had lived).
-Later, she meets Jenny and instructs her daughter to live purely, like tofu.
-Having finally achieved her revenge she buries her face in an all white frosting covered cake and weeps as Jenny hugs her.
+Geum-ja, the detective, and the relatives all converge at Geum-ja's bakery for a last meeting.
+After everyone left, Geum-ja had a vision of Won-mo and attempted to beg for his forgiveness.
+The vision of Won-mo changed to a teenage Won-mo (the age that he would have been if he had lived) and Geum-ja became gagged, unable to apologise to him.
+Later, Geum-ja finds Jenny and instructs her daughter to live purely, like the all white frosting covered cake that she have baked and given to her.
+Jenny replied saying Geum-ja can live purely in the future also.
+Geum-ja broke down and buries her face in the cake as Jenny hugs her.